 Are there any prerequisites for the program?

-This program assumes a broad background in the sciences.
+There are no specific pre-requisites for this program.
+However, this program assumes a broad background in the sciences.
 It is not for students who have little or no science background.
-Probably the single most important prerequisite that you should have is some coursework in physiology.
-The committee reviews each applicant individually to see what science coursework she/he has taken.
-We are looking for a combination of some of the following: biology, general chemistry, biochemistry, organic chemistry, anatomy, physiology, microbiology, cell biology, genetics, physics (this is just a sample – we don’t require you to have taken all of these).
-If you’re planning to do our human anatomy or animal anatomy option, we strongly recommend a background course in anatomy.
-If you are planning to do our neurobiology option, we strongly recommend a background course in biochemistry.
+Probably the single most important prerequisite that you should have is some coursework in reproduction and physiology.
+Past experience has shown that students without an adequate physiology background struggle with the graduate level coursework.
+The committee reviews each applicant individually to see what science coursework has been taken.
+We are looking for a combination of some of the following: biology, general chemistry, biochemistry, organic chemistry, reproduction, physiology (this is just a sample – we don’t require you to have taken all of these).

-Is your program designed for people who are changing careers or have a limited science background?
+Is your program designed for people who have a limited science background?

 Our program assumes a broad background in the sciences.
 If you have a very limited science background, this program may not be right for you, at least not yet.